 Family Travel Gear 2024

 Let’s talk about family travel gear, the stuff we’ve used and loved for 6+ years of full-time world travel and the things you actually need to carry on a holiday or vacation.
 We travel as a family, we have 2 kids, but most of what’s on this page relates to travel equipment needs for everyone.
-We’re updating for 2024 currently becausw things changed.
+We’re updating for 2024 currently because things changed.
 Products come and go, we keep updating with the latest and greatest versions of a product where we can.

 Family travel gear luggage photo

 Family travel gear – we have made a lot of mistakes over the years in terms of choosing luggage, what we pack, and what we don’t pack.
 We want you to learn from our mistakes!
 Eventually, we got packing for family travel down to a fine art!
+There are a lot of packing mistakes in this photo.

 We want you to travel smarter, better, and cheaper, not weighed down with expensive non-essential travel gear and accessories.